digital-animal/exploring-python/README.md

 This roadmap is designed for complete beginners to learn the basics of Python programming in 6 days.
 It provides a step-by-step guide to help you build a strong foundation in Python.

-## Day 1: Introduction and Setup
+## Day 1: Introduction and Basic Operations
 - [ ] Introduction to Python.
 - [ ] Install Python on your computer.
   - Windows: [Python Installation Guide for Windows](https://docs.python.org/3/using/windows.html)
   - macOS: [Python Installation Guide for macOS](https://docs.python.org/3/using/mac.html)
   - Linux: Use package manager or [Python's official site](https://www.python.org/downloads/).
+- [ ] Learn how to run Python scripts.
+- [ ] Basic arithmetic operations.
+- [ ] Create and print variables.
+- [ ] Practice with simple coding exercises.

-## Day 2: Variables and Data Types
+## Day 2: Data Types and Control Flow
 - [ ] Understand Python's data types (integers, floats, strings).
-- [ ] Learn how to declare and assign variables.
-- [ ] Practice basic arithmetic operations.
-- [ ] Explore string manipulation.
+- [ ] Explore data structures: lists, sets, and tuples.

-## Day 3: Control Flow
-- [ ] Understand Python's if statements and conditional logic.
+- [ ] Learn about if statements and conditional logic.
-- [ ] Learn about loops (for and while) for repetition.
+- [ ] Work with loops (for and while) for repetition.
-- [ ] Work with lists and dictionaries.
-- [ ] Practice basic control flow exercises.
+- [ ] Practice with data types and control flow.

-## Day 4: Functions
+## Day 3: Functions
 - [ ] Learn how to define and call functions.
 - [ ] Understand the concept of function parameters and return values.
 - [ ] Write custom functions to solve problems.
 - [ ] Explore the scope of variables.

+## Day 4: Advanced Functions and Functional Programming
+- [ ] Learn about map, filter, and reduce functions for data manipulation.
+- [ ] Explore list comprehensions for concise data transformation.
+- [ ] Practice functional programming concepts.

 ## Day 5: File Handling and Exception Handling
 - [ ] Read and write files in Python.